PostHog/snowflake-export-plugin/README.md

 Export events to a Snowflake table regularly.

-## How This Works
+## What This Does

 This plugin uses a Snowflake external stage to stage events in object storage - Amazon S3 or Google Cloud Storage.
 Staged events (stored in object storage as files containing event batches) are then copied into the final destination – your Snowflake table – once an hour.

+Prerequisites:
+- a Snowflake user
+- an S3 _or_ GCS bucket
-This requires you to have an S3/GCS bucket and an AWS/GCP user with permissions to access that bucket in order to use this plugin, in addition to your Snowflake credentials.
+- an AWS _or_ GCP user with permissions to access that bucket in order to use this plugin

-### Amazon S3 Configuration

-1. Create a new S3 bucket, preferably in the same AWS region as your Snowflake instance.
-2. Follow [this Snowflake guide on S3](https://docs.snowflake.com/en/user-guide/data-load-s3-config-aws-iam-user.html) to configure AWS IAM User Credentials to Access Amazon S3.
-However, instead of doing step 3 yourself, input the AWS Key ID and Secret Key in the appropriate plugin configuration options.
-We'll take care of creating the stage for you.

-### Google Cloud Storage Configuration

-1. Create a new GCS bucket.
-2. Follow [this Snowflake guide on GCS](https://docs.snowflake.com/en/user-guide/data-load-gcs-config.html) to create a storage integration and generate a user for Snowflake to use when accessing your bucket.
-Make sure not to skip over any part of the guide!
-3. Download the service accoun credentials JSON file and upload it in the configuration step of this plugin.
+## How to Set This Up

 ### Snowflake Configuration